jlpteaching/comparch/modules/gem5/_posts/2000-05-01-assignment4.md

 ## Questions

+For the first 3 questions, assume a matrix size of 128 x 128 doubles.

 ### Question 1: Working set sizes

 A) What is the working set size for the matrix multiply application?